The Growing Role Of Latin America In The Technology Industry

 Why is Latin America Technology a Good Choice?

 With the shift to outsourcing in offshore countries, there became a realization that along with the cost savings, there also came some realities.
 It is a perfect example of how a country can develop into the cutting edge of global technological advance.
-Latin American countries have taken the model of understanding and adapting the global technologies for local needs and are adding some advantages of their own.
+Nearshoring in Latin American countries have taken the model of understanding and adapting the global technologies for local needs and are adding some advantages of their own.
 While all countries don’t need to be on the cutting edge of global technology, each country should have the capacity to understand and adapt to change.

 Talent can come from anywhere.
 There are countless stories of young developers that get their start in software by watching free tutorials and taking online courses.
 Government initiatives can provide opportunities for young developers to work with partner companies in South America where ambition can fuel dedication and skill development.
 Partnerships between the government and private sector have led to new opportunities in South America.
 While educating workers will prepare them for future jobs in technology, the experience will show that communication and interpersonal skill play just as important of a role in the success of the software development project.